raptorf1/cat-bnb/README.md

 Inspired by AirBNB, we set out on May 2019 to create something similar, where interested cat hosts can post their details, for cat owners to find them.

-This was a one week project.
+This was a one week project (May 6th - 12th).

 # Deployment

 We have deployed this application using Heroku.
-You can navigate through it [here]().
+You can navigate through it......(to be announced).

 # Tests, test coverage & CI